githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/5-reuse-workflows.md

 ### Step 1: Add a workflow_call trigger

-A reusable workflow is just like any GitHub Actions workflow with one key difference: it includes a `workflow_call` trigger.
-That means you need to add in the following syntax to any action’s YAML workflow file:
+A reusable workflow is just like any GitHub Actions workflow with one key difference, it includes a `workflow_call` trigger.
+That means you need to add in the following syntax to any action’s YAML workflow file.

 ```
 on:
   workflow_call:
 ```

-Then reference this workflow in another workflow by adding in this syntax:
+Then reference this workflow in another workflow by adding in this syntax.

 ```
 Uses:
   USER_OR_ORG_NAME/REPO_NAME/.github/workflows/REUSABLE_WORKFLOW_FILE.yml@TAG_OR_BRANCH